linuxlawson/wargames/README.md

-This is an interactive program which allows you to communicate with WOPR (aka joshua).
+This is an interactive program which allows you to communicate with WOPR (aka Joshua).

 **To use:**
 1. Open Terminal.